In this article:

 The Federal Government introduced the private health insurance rebate in 1999 in a bid to encourage more Aussies to take out private health cover and relieve pressure on the public health system.

-To claim the private health insurance rebate, the Australian Taxation Office (ATO) states you must fulfil the following requirements:
+To claim the private health insurance rebate, the Australian Taxation Office (ATO) says you must:

 Note: if you are in a couple or family, the rebate is applied based on the age of the oldest person covered by the health insurance policy.